-The contractor pays a fee, or has that fee deducted from their paycheck, to have the umbrella company handle their paycheck, along with accompanying tax withholding obligations and HR benefits, perks and services.
+The contractor pays a fee, or has that fee deducted from their paycheck, to have the umbrella provider handle their paycheck, along with accompanying tax withholding obligations and HR benefits, perks and services.

 Key things to know about umbrella companies

-If you’re looking to add to your foreign workforce and want to hire more contractors, an umbrella company is certainly worth a closer look.
-When you get to that juncture, target these key areas of focus before signing on the dotted line with an umbrella company.
+If you’re looking to add to your foreign workforce and want to hire more contractors, an umbrella service is certainly worth a closer look.
+When you get to that juncture, target these key areas of focus before signing on the dotted line.

 What does an umbrella company do for its company clients?

 Operationally, here’s how an umbrella service works.

 A contractor will complete 40 hours of work for ABC Company.
-The umbrella company will issue an invoice to ABC Company for that contractor’s work, receive payment and transmit it to the contractor, and handle all the payroll requirements stemming from that payment.
+The umbrella provider will issue an invoice to ABC Company for that contractor’s work, receive payment and transmit it to the contractor, and handle all the payroll requirements stemming from that payment.

-Although the responsibilities of an umbrella company may vary, its primary responsibility is payroll-related.
+Although the responsibilities of an umbrella provider may vary, its primary responsibility is payroll-related.
 It mostly handles common payroll paperwork on behalf of contractors, such as processing invoices, reviewing and approving timesheets, and paying contractors after deducting appropriate taxes.

-What is a contractor’s role in an umbrella company partnership?
+What is a contractor’s role in an umbrella partnership?

-The contractor completes their on-the-job tasks, logs their hours on a timesheet or files an invoice, and submits the information to the umbrella company for payment.
-In some instances, the contractor may have to file an expense report, which also goes to the umbrella company, and is then submitted to the client company for payment.
+The contractor completes their on-the-job tasks, logs their hours on a timesheet or files an invoice, and submits the information to the umbrella for payment.
+In some instances, the contractor may have to file an expense report, which also goes to the umbrella, and is then submitted to the client company for payment.

 To the contractor, the entire process is transparent.
 They file an invoice and get paid by the umbrella company, which turns around and bills the client company where the contractor actually works.

 Protect your business from risks of working with an umbrella company

-Although there are several benefits to partnering with an umbrella company, there are potential downsides.
+Although there are several benefits to partnering with an umbrella provider, there are potential downsides.